Skip To Main Content

 FA 200 • Acting Studio

 Want to improve your skills as an actor on stage or in front of a camera?
-Want to feel more confident speaking in public, making oral presentations in class, or interviewing for a job or college?
-Want to use your imagination and have fun?
+Want to feel more confident speaking in public, making oral presentations in class, or interviewing for college or a job?

 Read More about FA 200 • Acting Studio